 Mittal leads oversight for the industry-leading Novaplus® Enhanced Supply program, which gives Vizient members access to more than 100 million additional units of essential medications warehoused in the U.S. She leads a team that develops key strategic sourcing programs that focus on transparency, redundancy and commitment to support a resilient supply chain for essential medications, and to date, over a million doses of these critical medications have been accessed by health systems during a supply challenge.

 Under Mittal’s direction, the Vizient pharmaceutical portfolio incorporates generic injectables, branded pharmaceuticals, plasma products, pharmacy distribution and the private-label Novaplus program.
 She also leads strategy and oversight of the Vizient Pharmacy Aggregation Groups, including the Vizient Oncology Network.
 Mittal also plays a pivotal role in advocacy related to drug shortages, 340B contract pharmacies and the unapproved drug initiative.
-She helped launch and is a founding member of the End Drug Shortages Alliance.
+She helped launch and is an advisory board member of the End Drug Shortages Alliance and chairs the Healthcare Supply Chain Association Pharmacy Committee.

 During the COVID-19 pandemic, Mittal led a team that ensured hospital pharmacies had access to essential medications and COVID-19 supportive care treatments to treat their patients.
 This included collaboration with supplier partners and 503B entities yielding creative solutions that drove production of additional inventory.